bobf34/GlobalWarming/README.md

 # Global Warming
 A simple, but surprisingly accurate model for predicting global temperatures using using sunspots and CO2 concentrations.
+Volcanic activity and climate oscillations will cause the actual temperature to fluctuate around the prediction.

 ![Plot](./TempPrediction.png)